intelequia/VirtualLabs/README.md

 In this scenario, where the IT teams are facing **the new way of teaching and learning** , they are struggling to find the right solution which meet the demands coming from students and teachers and simultaneously, comply with the security policies of their current technological environment.

-**Virtual Lab in Azure** is the **Microsoft Cloud Solution for Education** which provide the suitable combination of infrastructure and services to help IT teams in schools and universities to achieve these common goals:
+**Virtual Lab in Azure** is the **Microsoft Cloud Solution for Education** which provides the suitable combination of infrastructure and services to help IT teams in schools and universities to achieve these common goals:

-- To reduce the cost of their current infrastructure on premises of the virtual lab.
+- To **reduce the costs** of their current on premises infrastructure of the virtual lab.
-- To provide mobility to the students to access the applications of the virtual lab anywhere, anytime and from any device.
+- To provide mobility to the students to access the applications of the virtual lab **anywhere, anytime and from any device**.
-- To improve the efficiency of their internal processes in managing permissions to the students, publishing the applications, monitoring the usage or scaling out the platform based on demand of concurrent users.
+- To **improve the efficiency** of their internal processes in managing permissions to the students, publishing the applications, monitoring the usage or scaling out the platform based on demand of concurrent users.
-- To connect the virtual lab to their virtual private network (VPN) to comply with their security policies.
+- To connect the virtual lab to their virtual private network (VPN) to **comply with security** policies.

 Schools and universities which have already deployed the **Virtual Lab in Azure** are experiencing the benefits of transferring the computation capacity from the user devices to the cloud machines.